speardragon/speardragon.github.io/_posts/Computer Science/Computer Architecture/2022-03-24-[Computer Architecutre] week4-1.md

 ### Power of the Stored Program

-- 32-bit insturctions & data stored in memory
+- 32-bit instructions & data stored in memory
-- Sequence of instrucntions: only difference between two applications
+- Sequence of instructions: only difference between two applications
 - To run a new program:
-  - No wewiring required
+  - No rewiring required
   - Simply store new program in memory
 - Program Execution:
   - Processor fetches (reads) instructions from memory in sequence